duckdb/duckdb-web/docs/sql/data_types/interval.md

     datepart('second', INTERVAL 1_234 MILLISECONDS), -- returns 1
 ```

-## Arithmetic with timestamps, dates, and intervals
+## Arithmetic with Timestamps, Dates and Intervals

 `INTERVAL`s can be added to and subtracted from `TIMESTAMP(TZ)`s, `DATE`s, and `TIME`s using the `+` and `-` operators.